 Therefore it only makes sense to thank those that refer people to you.
 It needn’t entail some grand gesture, but acknowledging their help and informing them of outcomes will serve to reinforce the positive outcomes from their referral.

-It’s building these types of deep relationships that will keep you connected with your target market while building out your referral marketing strategy.
+It’s building these types of deep relationships that will keep you connected with your target market while building out an effective referral marketing program.

 10. Focus on both the mission and the numbers.